|

 Parker Meadow: New Accessible Trail Opening

-Saturday, October 15, 2022, 3:00-4:00PM (NOTE CHANGE IN TIME) At parking area at corner of Revere St. and Minuteman Bikeway
+At parking area at corner of Revere St. and Minuteman Bikeway

 Celebrate the grand opening of the upgraded universally accessible trail system at Parker Meadow.
 Join the thoughtful people who were inspirational and instrumental in making Parker Meadow’s new accessible trail and parking area a reality for refreshments and a tour of the new trail system.